jasonbrianhall/midi_player/gtk3/privacypolicy.md

 - The application may store user preferences (volume settings, equalizer settings) locally on your device
 - No personal data is transmitted over the internet

-Contact:
-For questions about this privacy policy, contact jasonbrianhall@yahoo.com